sivarama-perla/Playwright-Test-Automation-Framework-for-UI-API/README.md

 ## What is this repo about?

 This is a test automation framework built using Playwright and TypeScript supporting both **UI** and **API** testing.
 It follows **Behavior-Driven Development (BDD)** principles using **Cucumber** and **Gherkin syntax**, and applies the **Page Object Model (POM)** design pattern for scalability and reusability.
+As a example, I have automated Sauce Demo for UI and Swagger Perstore for API wesbites in this framework.

 ---